ztickm/cvpdf-slides/slides.md

 ### Pros
 - The schema is complete.
 - The semantics are preserved.
 (Do some other orgs use it?)
 - Presumably a recognized template.

 ### Cons
 - None of the links to the namespaces work in the Europass XML embed.
 - You have to register to download The HR Open Standards specifications.
-- The related documentation, which includes use cases and implementation guidelines are only available for paying members.
+- The related documentation, which includes use cases and implementation guidelines, is only available for paying members.
 - The templates are ugly and verbose.
 - No wide adoption.
 <!-- -->